bhanu0221/NewsHive-Project-Frontend/README.md

 - JavaScript
 - CDN fontAwesome for icons.

-## Thank you for visiting my reposetory.💕
+## Thank you for visiting my reposetory Hope you like it.💕